kigiri/react-use-idb/README.md

 ## Why ?

-`LocalStorage` is synchronous and has such, as [performances issues](https://hacks.mozilla.org/2012/03/there-is-no-simple-solution-for-local-storage/)
+`LocalStorage` is synchronous and as such, has [performances issues](https://hacks.mozilla.org/2012/03/there-is-no-simple-solution-for-local-storage/)

-`LocalStorage` is also limited in only storing string and provide no default mechanisme of serializing / deserializing your data.
+`LocalStorage` is also limited, only storing strings and does not provide a default mechanisme for serializing / deserializing your data.

-Instead, we can rely on `indexDB` structural cloning.
+Instead, we can rely on `indexDB` for structural cloning.

 ## Usage